Pactor/vig/README.md

 --metal <int>	30	Adjusts metalness offset.
 Higher values increase the metallic effect in _cm and _ng maps.

+--metalmult <double> 7.6 Adjusts the final aplha of _cm files.

 --gloss <float>	1.0	Multiplier for gloss intensity.
 Use >1.0 for shinier surfaces.

 --blur <int>	3	Controls blur radius for the _distance map.
 Larger values give a smoother depth effect.